Key Takeaways

 What is Accounts Payable Automation?

-Modern AP automation solutions streamline invoice processing by using advanced optical character recognition (OCR) to capture invoice data, reducing manual entry.
-These tools can route invoices through customizable approval workflows, support two- or three-way matching against purchase orders and receipts, and integrate with payment platforms to initiate electronic payments.
-When fully integrated with an ERP system, this automation transforms accounts payable from a manual, error-prone process into a more efficient, accurate, and strategically valuable function.
+Modern AP automation solutions use optical character recognition (OCR) to capture invoice data instantly, eliminating data entry errors.
+They route invoices through customizable approval workflows, perform two- or three-way matching against purchase orders and receipts, and integrate with payment systems to complete electronic payments.

 The technology has evolved significantly in recent years.
 Today’s systems can handle complex invoice formats, learn from your approval patterns, and integrate seamlessly with your existing ERP or accounting system.
 Modern software also integrates with accounting systems to ensure seamless data flow, making implementation smoother than ever before.